Patrick Leigh Fermor: Death and funeral

 Leigh Fermor was noted for his strong physical constitution, even though he smoked 80 to 100 cigarettes a day.
-Although in his last years he suffered from tunnel vision and wore hearing aids, he remained physically fit up to his death and dined at table on the last evening of his life.
+Although in his last years he suffered from tunnel vision and wore hearing aids and an eyepatch, he remained physically fit up to his death and dined at table on the last evening of his life.

 For the last few months of his life Leigh Fermor suffered from a cancerous tumour, and in early June 2011 he underwent a tracheotomy in Greece.
 As death was close, according to local Greek friends, he expressed a wish to visit England to bid goodbye to his friends, and then return to die in Kardamyli, though it is also stated that he actually wished to die in England and be buried next to his wife.

 Leigh Fermor died in England aged 96, on 10 June 2011, the day after his return.
 His funeral was held at St Peter's Church, Dumbleton, Gloucestershire, on 16 June 2011.
 A Guard of Honour was provided by serving and former members of the Intelligence Corps, and a bugler from the Irish Guards sounded the Last Post and Reveille.
 He is buried next to his wife in the churchyard there.
 The Greek inscription is a quotation from Cavafy translatable as "In addition, he was that best of all things, Hellenic".